 Tolling is an innovative tool for easing congestion and funding major transportation projects.
-Washington currently has three tolled facilities: the Tacoma Narrows Bridge, SR 167 HOT Lanes Pilot Project and the SR 520 Bridge and the I-405 Express Toll Lanes.
+Washington currently has four tolled facilities: the Tacoma Narrows Bridge, SR 167 HOT Lanes, SR 520 Bridge and the I-405 Express Toll Lanes.

 For details on statewide toll policy:

 - Toll regulations for all tolled facilities in Washington State

 Express Toll Lanes (ETL) on the north end of I-405 opened mid-2015.
 These lanes operate similarly to the High Occupancy Toll (HOT) lanes on SR 167 (different names but same function).

 Tolling started December 29, 2011on the SR 520 Bridge.
 The SR 520 corridor uses all-electronic tolling, meaning that there are no toll booths at all.
 Drivers on SR 520 Bridge cross without stopping to pay, allowing more traffic to flow at normal highway speeds.
 Visit Good To Go for more information on electronic tolling.